 Online business directories or listings provide consumers with a concise, at-a-glance view of different businesses.

 People often search by criteria like location, industry or even keywords, so if your profile is robust, a directory appearance can offer you traffic and visibility with minimal effort.

 Most times, adding your business to business listing sites for increased online visibility, is a one time job which is absolutely worth the work.

 You don’t have to be a company or legal entity to list yourself.

 Juliet Anderson, a sole proprietor listed her web design services business on several directories and within 3-4 months, saw a clear uptick in inquiries.

-Whether you sell products or market your service businesses, listing your work across platforms helps you not only gain visibility but also garner feedback, reviews and ultimately better SEO too.
+Whether you sell products or market your service businesses, listing your work across platforms helps you not only gain visibility but also garner feedback, reviews, and ultimately better SEO too.

 It also allows you to attract new traffic, boost brand recall as well as provide an easy way to contact you.

-Should you pay to list your business?
+Do you pay to list your business?

 A lot of platforms offer paid or premium plans for their business directories which include perks like featured listings, higher listing or even email promos.
 But before you choose to spend your promotional dollars, check out your options to assess which platforms to pay on and where free goes a long way.